Eucharistic Mystery | What You Need to Know

 First and foremost, the Eucharist is one of the seven sacraments, by which Jesus Christ is made present, body, blood, soul and divinity, in order that we might be joined to Him in Holy Communion.
-For this reason, the Eucharist can scarcely be discussed without reference to the Mass, at which this sacrament is confected.However, the Mass is treated in this series as a separate item.
+For this reason, the Eucharist can scarcely be discussed without reference to the Mass, at which this sacrament is confected.separate item.
 Here we propose a deeper understanding of the entire Eucharistic mystery.It is difficult to bring all facets of this rich mystery together succinctly in one place, but many aspects were touched on briefly in a 2006 address by the Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments.Many popes have written extensively on the Eucharist.
 In 2003, John Paul II issued a fairly brief encyclical, Ecclesia de Eucharistia, which emphasized the importance of the Eucharist in the building up of the Church, while also touching on many other aspects of the sacrament.In 2005, the eleventh annual assembly of the world Synod of Bishops was devoted to the topic of the Eucharist.
 This great work was brought to completion with the promulgation in 2007 of Benedict XVI's comprehensive apostolic exhortation on the Eucharist, Sacrament of Love.

 - Eucharistic Mystery Calls for Our Response